Skip to content

 When is it correct to use have, has, or had?
 Phrased differently, what’s the past tense of have?
 Let’s go ahead and have a look at the answers.

-When you have something, you “own, hold, or possess it“.
-For example, in a sentence, “He had bought a new car and a boat“.
-I bet he goes sailing all the time now, which he can, since he owns (or ‘had‘ owned) the boat.
+To define the word, when you have something, you “own, hold, or possess it“.
+For example, in a sentence, we might say, “He had bought a new car and a boat.

 When to use have, has, and had